juneb/ThinkingInEvents/README.md

 * **Run-Script.psf**: PowerShell Studio source file for the "Run My Script" app.

 * **New-DateFile.ps1** and **Today.txt**: Files that Run-Script.psf uses.

+For questions or comments, use the Issues in this repo.